MIKU-N/docker-owncast/README.md

-# This Project was work for ubuntu 22.04 HWE
+# This Project was work in ubuntu 22.04 HWE

 The origin project has some device error,I fix it and upgrade some software for AMD 680M